-How to protect yourself against this compound that triggers breathing symptoms – and is found in many home building materials for the home.
+How to protect yourself against formaldehyde, the compound that triggers breathing symptoms.
+It’s found in many home building materials.

 Formaldehyde abounds in the home renovation world, and can be found in everything from flooring to cabinets, and from furniture to cleaning products.
 It’s also common in carpeting and office furniture, so most workplaces offer no escape.